 What multiple seedlings can be kept together?

 Herbs also do not seem to mind growing together.
-Use common sense here, if you have an herb cluster that looks like a dozen plants, it is better to separate them.
+Use common sense here; if you have an herb cluster that looks like a dozen plants, it is better to separate them.
 If it’s just a few, they might be happy together.
 In our experience, herbs are easy to separate, so you get more out of a cluster.

 Which multiple seedlings can be easily separated?

-Nightshade family plants like tomatoes, peppers, eggplants, and ground cherries, grow roots along the stem.
+Nightshade family plants, like tomatoes, peppers, eggplants, and ground cherries, grow roots along the stem.
 That’s why we can grow tomatoes from cuttings.

-If you do winter sowing separating the seedlings is a must.
-By design, we plant more than one seed into the containers.
-In case you get better-than-expected germination, it is also worth it to separate the seedlings beforehand.
-Close seedlings will be somewhat weaker but do recover quickly when separated and planted into individual pots.
+If you do winter sowing, separating the seedlings is a must.
+By design, we plant more than one seed into the little greenhouse containers.
+Separating the seedlings beforehand is also worth it if you get better-than-expected germination.
+Seedlings growing too close will be weaker but recover quickly when separated and planted into individual pots and grow into healthy plants.

 What plants do not respond well to being separated?